 Most assignments involve the completion of brief essays (some based on hands-on training, consulting, or practical career development tasks).
 Some assignments are hands-on.
-Some require training a dog, coaching a human volunteer or video recording in some instances.
-The course or program page will state whether you will be required to do any of these though, so that you know up-front.
+Some require training a dog, coaching a human volunteer, or video recording in some instances.
+The course or program page will state whether you will be required to do any of these though so that you know up-front.

-How will I be graded and what method of instruction is used?
+How will I be graded, and what method of instruction is used?

-CASI utilizes the Personalized system of Instruction (PSI) method, derived from the natural science of behavior that we study.
-This system is characterized by knowing up front what will be covered and how evaluation takes place, gradually accumulating levels of depth, frequent assessment, requiring mastery at each stage before moving on, having multiple opportunities to improve comprehension and grades, working at your own pace, having ready access to instructor guidance.
+CASI utilizes the Personalized System of Instruction (PSI) method, derived from the natural science of behavior that we study.
+This system is characterized by knowing upfront what will be covered and how evaluation takes place, gradually accumulating levels of depth, frequent assessment, requiring mastery at each stage before moving on, having multiple opportunities to improve comprehension and grades, working at your own pace, having ready access to instructor guidance.

 If an assignment demonstrates a complete and accurate response to the assignment question or directive, the assignment is graded with a letter grade ranging from B- through to A+ to indicate the level of proficiency demonstrated in the assignment.
 This indicates that the student has satisfactorily demonstrated that they have responded proficiently to the assignment and may proceed without revision or resubmission.
-If an assignment does not demonstrate proficiency, is incomplete or inaccurate in some way, the student is provided an opportunity to review the content, ask questions, consider the provided guidance and resubmit the work.
+If an assignment does not demonstrate proficiency, is incomplete, or is inaccurate in some way, the student is provided an opportunity to review the content, ask questions, consider the provided guidance and resubmit the work.
 Multiple opportunities for resubmission are provided.
-CASI places an emphasis on helping students achieve strong comprehension of the content, which is why we utilize the PSI approach. rather than simply receiving a failing grade or being allowed to proceed with a barely acceptable comprehension and then getting i over their head with more advanced work, CASI emphasizes the PPI approach, which far less stressful on students and far more successful in generating successful graduates.
+CASI places an emphasis on helping students achieve strong comprehension of the content, which is why we utilize the PSI approach. rather than simply receiving a failing grade or being allowed to proceed with a barely acceptable comprehension and then getting i over their head with more advanced work, CASI emphasizes the PPI approach, which is far less stressful on students and far more successful in generating successful graduates.
 The purpose of this system is to allow for shaping an accurate and complete reaction to the assignment.
-It means that the student is not at risk of failing easily and it also means that graduates will have responded to each and every single assignment with proficiency (as opposed to the more common approach, in which graduate could have actually failed and are not proficient in a great deal of the actual coursework).
+It means that the student is not at risk of failing easily, and it also means that graduates will have responded to each and every single assignment with proficiency (as opposed to the more common approach, in which graduates could have actually failed and are not proficient in a great deal of the actual coursework).